DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 tags: [Node.js, JavaScript]

 ---
-So, the other day I ran across a blog post by this guy Samer Buna called [How well do you know Node.js?](https://edgecoders.com/how-well-do-you-know-node-js-36b1473c01c8){:target="_blank"}
+So, the other day I ran across a blog post called [How well do you know Node.js?](https://edgecoders.com/how-well-do-you-know-node-js-36b1473c01c8){:target="_blank"}
-It's basically a content marketing piece with a purpose of selling his Node.js course (which is perfectly fine of course).
+It's basically a content marketing piece with a purpose of selling a Node.js course (which is perfectly fine of course).
 It still offers value to the reader in form of 40 questions that put your Node knowledge to the test.

-I've made a commitment to answer 2 of these questions every day so that people who read this can review or upgrade their Node chops.
+I've gone ahead and answered these questions here so that people who read this post can review or upgrade their Node chops.

+In order to get most out of these answers - try out all of the examples and see the behaviour yourself.

 *Notice:* The article is prone to changes so I've copied the list of questions at the time of writing this post.
 The list of questions is [here](#list-of-questions).

 Let's get on with it:

 ## 1. How come when you declare a global variable in any Node.js file it’s not really global to all modules?